susegroj/gridminCss/README.md

 See?
 Simple!

 # Row & Column
-There are two container classes, the first one is "row".
-This class going to make your cointeiner as a responsive one and it'll organize the elements inside it in horizontal way.
+There are two container classes, the first one is **row**.
+This class going to make your container as a responsive one and it'll organize the elements inside it in horizontal way.
+On the other hand **column** is used to stack the elements in a vertical way.
+Let's some examples below:

+Note: When you use **row** but your elements inside are 100% width, the container it's gonna act like a **column**

+# Col-x
+These classes are basically to set the width lenght.
+This is for the main screen resolution.
+It's important to know that, if you don't use any break point, the elements always gonna occupy the same value.
+As I mention previously, there are 12 differntes sizes of columns.